 Maya Vinokour is a second-year doctoral student in the Program in Comparative Literature and Literary Theory at the University of Pennsylvania, specializing in themes of spectatorship in modern Russian and German literature.
 Also a translator, Vinokour won Academia Rossica's Young Translator Award in 2011.

-Cecilia Weddell is an editorial assistant at Harvard Review and a doctoral student at the Boston University Editorial Institute, where she is editing and translating the essays of Rosario Castellanos.
-Her translations and essays have appeared or are forthcoming in Colorado Review, Latin American Literature Today, and elsewhere.
+Cecilia Weddell is an associate editor at Harvard Review and a PhD candidate at the Boston University Editorial Institute, where she is editing and translating the essays of Rosario Castellanos.
+Her translations have appeared in Latin American Literature Today, Literary Imagination, Exchanges, and elsewhere.

 Max Weiss is an Arabic translator and an associate professor of history and Near Eastern Studies at Princeton University.
 His most recent book is Arabic Thought against the Authoritarian Age: Towards an Intellectual History of the Present, co-edited with Jens Hanssen.